 Welcome to the Year 1 page

 Welcome to Autumn term in Year 1.
-The children have settled in well with a great start to the year.
 We look forward to getting to know your children and progressing their learning through creative, fun and supportive learning.

 Year 1 team

-Miss Smyth is the Year 1 class teacher and Mrs Bevins teaches the children on Thursday and Friday afternoons.
-Mrs Verrall supports the children in the mornings and Mrs Sirrell in the afternoons.
+Miss Smyth is the Year 1 class teacher and Mrs Harper teaches the children on a Tuesday morning.
+Ms Thompson supports the children all day.

 Autumn Term learning